 A cognitive conflict is a form of conflict that can be both beneficial and detrimental to a group dynamic or a person’s understanding.
-The conflict can be beneficial in environments where a variety of differing viewpoints are valued and needed for a broader understanding of the topic at hand.
+The conflict can be beneficial in environments where various differing viewpoints are valued and needed for a broader understanding of the topic at hand.
 However, when conflict revolves around a subject that many people feel has a right and a wrong view, cognitive conflict can spill into affective conflict, where conflict moves into the relationships between the people in the room.
 Knowing when conflict is beneficial and when it has the potential to lead to breaking apart a group is a wonderful skill to bring into a group setting.

 Cognitive Conflict Defined